Bootstrapping quantum process tomography via a perturbative ansatz: Numerical Implementation

 To solve for the $\chi$-matrix elements under the CPTP constraints, we use a least-squares minimization approach implemented in \textsc{MATLAB} \cite{mathworks}.
 Here, the cost function for the least-squares minimization consists of two parts.
 The first encodes the experimental characterizations of the two-qubit reductions, and simply consists of the element-wise difference between the two-qubit reduced Choi state for each pair of qubits and the current estimate for the two-qubit reduced Choi state generated by PAPA,

 where $\vec{\bm{\chi}}$ is a vector of the $\chi$-matrices for the processes on all qubit pairs that make up the PAPA, and the sum over $\mathcal{S}$ runs over all qubit pairs.

-The second part of the cost function, $C_2\left[\vec{\bm{\chi}}\right]$, encodes the CPTP constraints, and consists of the difference between the trace of each $\chi$-matrix estimate and four, the sum of all negative eigenvalues of the $\chi$-matrix estimate (to constrain positivity), and the elements of Eq.~\eqref{eqn:CPcon}.
+The second part of the cost function, $C_2\left[\vec{\bm{\chi}}\right]$, encodes the CPTP constraints, and consists of the difference between the trace of each $\chi$-matrix estimate and the Hilbert space dimension (in this case 4), the sum of all negative eigenvalues of the $\chi$-matrix estimate (to constrain positivity), and the elements of Eq.~\eqref{eqn:CPcon}.
 The least-squares minimization solves the problem

 We note that this has the form of a semi-definite program (SDP).
 However, the operations involved in calculating $C_1$ are not obviously convex, and as a result the problem is not compatible with available convex-optimization packages.
 As such, we have not used this approach, but in future work hope to explore making the problem compatible with convex-optimization.